 All DPH students at CUNY SPH are required to complete a supervised practicum experience which is approved by their faculty advisor.
 For their practicum experience, DPH students may explore an area of interest in consideration for their dissertation topic, identify a public health problem or issue of special interest and pursue an in-depth inquiry to find answers or explanations, or participate in a traditional student practicum project.
 Please note PhD students do not have a practicum requirement.

 Students may select from one of the following three options to meet the practicum requirement:

-Students may use their fieldwork hours to explore an area of interest in consideration for their dissertation topic.
+Students may use their practicum hours to explore an area of interest in consideration for their dissertation topic.
 This qualifies as a pre-2nd exam exploration.
 Beyond the requisite literature search, this may be achieved by devoting a dedicated amount of time (not necessarily all 180 hours) within an organization that addresses topics/problems of interest to probe and identify issues in need of further inquiry.
 This would include the identification of a research question.
-The remaining hours could be devoted to organizing the findings or observations to produce a report of a well explored area for dissertation research, or an identified research question for the 2nd exam or dissertation.
+The remaining hours could be devoted to organizing the findings or observations to produce a report of a well-explored area for dissertation research, or an identified research question for the 2nd exam or dissertation.

 Students identify a public health problem or issue of special interest and pursue an in-depth inquiry to find answers or explanations.
 This also qualifies as the pre 2nd exam exploration.
 This requires research in the form of:

 - review and analysis of media and news outlets’ reporting

 - interviews with members of the “public” to assess their understanding of the problem

 The final product could be an article written for a journal, or a relevant magazine that reaches the public with accurate information.
 In the process, the student also could be pursuing topics of interest for a dissertation.

 Students find a practicum site to conduct a project or study of interest to a host organization, and produce a defined deliverable at the end of the experience.